Living in Hong Kong

 Octopus cards can also be used at some selected convenience stores, fast food chains, supermarkets, and many eateries on campus.

-There are two mini banks on campus:
+There is one mini bank on campus:

 You will need the following documents to open a Hong Kong bank account: